HomeStartup InsightAgritech Startups of Indonesia 2025

 • Location: West Jakarta, Indonesia

 Eden Farm is an app-based business-to-business marketplace in Indonesia that offers fruits and vegetables directly from farms.
 Its product catalog includes a variety of fruits like oranges, grapes, apples and strawberries, as well as vegetables such as chili, garlic and ginger.
-The platform also provides poultry and other meat products.
+The platform also offers poultry and other types of meat.

-Eden Farm aims to stabilize food prices in Indonesia, improve the lives of local farmers and create a sustainable farm-to-table system.
-The company collaborates with local producers to collect, select and redistribute fresh produce to culinary businesses.
-It offers a tech-enabled supply chain that ensures price stability and efficient delivery.
+Eden Farm wants to keep food prices steady in Indonesia, help local farmers, and build a sustainable farm-to-table system.
+The company works with local growers to gather, sort, and deliver fresh produce to restaurants and food businesses.
+Its tech-based supply chain helps keep prices stable and deliveries smooth.

 Jala